 Guinea pigs urine mixed with hay gets smelly fast.
 Keep hay fresh to stop it from smelling.
 Also, be aware that guinea pigs will not eat soiled hay so if you aren’t changing your guinea pigs hay daily then you are essentially starving your guinea pig of hay (learn about guinea pig nutrition here)

-If your guinea pigs are litter trained (learn how-to here) then it is much easier to spot clean the cage daily then if they aren’t.
+If your guinea pigs are litter trained (learn how-to here) then it is much easier to spot clean the cage daily than if they aren’t.
 Spot cleaning is essentially cleaning the dirty bits of the cage.
-This should not be done instead of providing fresh hay..
+This should not be done instead of providing fresh hay.

 How many guinea pigs you have should determine how often the cage needs cleaning.
 The cleaning schedule below is for 2 adult guinea pigs: